shangar-t-a/keys-personal-wiki/barriers_and_resolutions/powershell_execution_failed.md

 Set-ExecutionPolicy Bypass
 ```

+> [!NOTE]
-> **Note**: Changing the execution policy might expose your system to risks.
-Understand the implications of each policy
+> Changing the execution policy might expose your system to risks.
+Understand the implications of each policy before
-> before changing it.
+> changing it.

 ## Run Script with Policy Change